Blisto91/dxvk-wiki/Driver-support.md

 - Incorrect rendering in some games. **Reason:** Unknown.

 ## Intel ANV
-- Does not support depth bounds, which are currently listed as a required feature.
-Workaround possible.
 - Does not support `shaderStorageImageReadWithoutFormat`, which is required for Unordered Access views.

 ## Nvidia